AmilaDevops/bicep-keyvault-rbac/README.md

 <br />

-# Steps for manual deployment:
+# Steps for manual deployment locally:
 To  deploy the Bicep file maually without using github actions (locally) to a new resource group use azure cli command - `az deployment group create --resource-group exampleRG --template-file main.bicep`

 ~ author - Amila G